Larynx (Voice Box) & Hypopharynx Surgery

 05

-These tests help determine whether total laryngectomy is the most appropriate treatment option.
+These investigations ensure accurate staging and help determine whether total laryngectomy is the safest and most effective treatment option.

 Procedure Overview